m-p-esser/commoncrawl/Readme.md

 https://medium.com/globalwork-data-driven-world/data-orchestration-using-prefect-and-pyspark-7321559864f7

 ### Infrastructure Setup (Data Proc)
-Export pyproject.toml as requirements.txt in 02_setup_infra.mk
+- Export pyproject.toml as requirements.txt in 02_setup_infra.mk
-Create a Docker image with all dependencies and install requirements.txt (which will be used by Data Proc)
+- Create a Docker image with all dependencies and install requirements.txt (which will be used by Data Proc)
+- Deploy Data Proc Cluster using Make target

 ### Pipeline (Please stick to it)